department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-contact-center-review.md

 *If you're building a brand new service*:

   1. Create a Product Guide that covers all the functionality, the main user flow(s), any error conditions, and how the user can resolve those errors.
+  1. The Product Guide must be a Word document or a PDF.
   1. Store the Product Guide in your team's Product folder on Github in a new folder called ```Contact Center.```

 *If you're building new features for an existing service*: